gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy sat up.
 "Most bots aren't like that.
 And when you say 'brids',
-do you mean regular people with fur and tails and what-not instead of throwbacks like us?"
+do you mean regular people with fur and tails and stuff instead of throwbacks like us?"

 "I don't know what you mean by throwback,"